alexZajac/BikeStations/README.md

 ### 5. Real time data access

-To get real time data to the front end, we simply execute the following steps:
+To get real-time data to the front end, we simply execute the following steps:
 1. Data extraction
 2. Data JSON normalization
 3. Send back data to the frontend

-### 6. Geting trip
+### 6. Getting a trip

-To get trip between two location, we only need the starting and ending address.
-We convert those starting and ending address with the geocoding api from google maps.
-Then we find the nearest city from the starting location an we query station data from that city.
+To get a trip between two locations, we only need the **starting** and **ending** address.

+We convert those starting and ending address into coordinates with the **Geocoding API** from Google Maps.

+Then we find the **nearest city** from the starting/ending locations and we query station data from that city.

 From all theses stations we find and return the nearest available bike station from the differents locations.

+ But, we take into account the fact that the starting station **must have available bikes** and the ending station **must have an available slot** for that bike.

-### 7. FrontendClient
+### 7. Frontend Client

-Our front end client in React is simply the User Interface.
+Our front end is entierely with **React v16** and is simply the User Interface.

 This is where the user can select fonctionnalities.
 The demand will be send to the Python API server, that will return the response like explained above.

-Then it displays the result in the map interface.
+Then it displays the results into the both parts:
+-  The stations and their coordinates on the **map interface**.
+-  The interesting infos about the stations on the left, along with the **weather and air quality data**, and the **trip functionnality**.